yang-guangliang/yang-guangliang.github.io/projects.md

   - Taint analysis

 #### 2. Memory safe language
 C/C++ have been prevalent in past years but often suffer from serious security vulnerabilities.
-Our goal is to provide a new language and safe compiler to eliminate vulnerabilities.
+We design a new language and safe compiler to eliminate vulnerabilities.

 #### 3. AI system statck
 We expand our new language to facilicate the development and design of ops with the universal supports of various hardward and AI frameworks.